This article applies only to Minecraft: Java Edition.

-It is not uncommon for a player to have their game settings set higher than what is recommended for their setup.
-Here are some quick fixes that can help you adjust certain settings for a more optimal performance.
+It is not uncommon for a player to have their game settings set higher than what is recommended for their system or device setup.
+Try these adjustments to see if they free up enough memory to launch your game.

-- Lower the Video Settings in your Pause Menu
+- Lowering the Video Settings in your Pause menu

 - Adjusting some or all settings to a lower quality can help the game run a bit more smoothly